GAM-team/GAM/docs/Users-Drive-Files-Display.md

 Use `filepath` to display the path(s) to the files in `<DriveFileEntity>`.

 Use `fullpath` to add additional path information indicating that a file is an Orphan or Shared with me.

+By default, the path to a file includes the file name as the last element of the path.
+Use `folderpathonly` to display only the folder names when displaying the path to a file.
+This folder only path an be used in  `gam <UserTypeEntity> create drivefolderpath` to recreate the folder hierarchy.

 By default, file path components are separated by `/`; use `pathdelimiter <Character>` to use `<Character>` as the separator.